balajimanilal/Retail-Sales-Trend-Analysis/README.md

 # Retail Sales Trend Analysis

-This project focuses on analyzing retail sales data to identify trends and patterns.
+This project focus on analyzing retail sales data to identify trends and patterns.
 The analysis involves data cleaning, transformation, and visualization to derive insights from the dataset.

 # Key Findings